MurhafSousli/ngx-wordpress/README.md

     }
 }
 ```
-Note that contrary to what we did with `WpState`, Every component uses one of these services must has its own instance of the service, so we must inject the service within each component.
+Note that contrary to what we did with `WpState`, Any component uses one of these services must has its own instance of the service, so we must inject the service within each component.

 [Getting collection using the service - full example](/examples/Collection using the service.ts)